-For leading Australian recruitment agency, Horner Recruitment, delivering workplace safety training and conducting background checks on a diverse candidate base was a timeconsuming strain on resources.
-However, the clever use of technology has solved this issue for the agency, as the webbased WorkPro system enables it to manage large volumes of white and blue-collar candidates on a daily basis, reducing both the time and money spent on compliance.
+For leading Australian recruitment agency, Horner Recruitment, delivering workplace safety training and conducting background checks on a diverse candidate base was a time consuming strain on resources.
+However, the clever use of technology has solved this issue for the agency, as the web based WorkPro system enables it to manage large volumes of white and blue-collar candidates on a daily basis, reducing both time and money spent on compliance.

 Rusher Rogers is a white collar boutique recruiter specialising in permanent and temporary employment and a range of specialist HR solutions.

-“Prior to using WorkPro our inductions were inconsistent and we were spending up to 1hr managing the process per candidate.
+“Prior to WorkPro our inductions were inconsistent and we were spending up to one hour managing the process per candidate.
 Now candidates are able to complete their induction requirements prior to attending an interview.
-Email alerts advise of the induction completion of any process and we only need to validate the results or process a Police Check Candidate prior to placement at a client site.” – Rusher Rogers
+Email alerts advise of the completion of any process and we only need to validate the results or process a police check candidate prior to placement at a client site.”
+Rusher Rogers

 ManpowerGroup is New Zealand’s leader in the creation and delivery of innovative workforce solutions and services that enable their clients to win in the changing world of work.
-The services span the entire employment cycle including permanent, temporary and contract recruitment; graduate and project recruitment; staff assessment; training; outplacement; outsourcing and consulting.
+Their services span the entire employment cycle including permanent, temporary and contract recruitment; graduate and project recruitment; staff assessment; training; outplacement; outsourcing and consulting.

-Across Australia, an increasing number of businesses are requesting workers to complete a police check as part of the screening and recruitment process.
+Across Australia, an increasing number of businesses are requesting workers to complete a police check as part of their screening and recruitment process.
 This requirement is also finding its way into tender for many businesses for a range of outsourced services.
 The efficiency of this process has become not only a risk mitigation strategy but a competitive point of difference in some sectors, particularly those with contracted workforces.

 Workplace stress is becoming recognised as a serious workplace risk for staff and businesses.
-So when it comes to managing workplace stress in complex partnership such as that of a recruiter providing contracted staff at a client site, where the recruiter is not directly responsible for the contractors day-to-day activity, and doesn?t see that individual every day, it presents a unique challenge.
+So, when it comes to managing workplace stress in complex partnerships – such as that of a recruiter providing contracted staff at a client site, where the recruiter is not directly responsible for the contractor’s day-to-day activity, and doesn’t see that individual every day – it presents a unique challenge.